MayaUWI/Maya.UWI.github.io/README.md

 * Read up on ui practices, whats in style, trendy when done right and completely outdated
 * ui-sketch5 is most resent proposal to group after first mock up layouts were done.

-* Used tutorial for ("https://javatutorial.net/android-sqlite-database-example")[SQLite DB].
+* Used tutorial for [SQLite DB]("https://javatutorial.net/android-sqlite-database-example").
 May be made redundant when Firebase is implemented.
 * Will not push anything yet as I am learning and remodeling to fit needs, thus new methods and additional arguments, change in schema and how certain method behave.

 ### 18th-19th (late night work) October 2018